informedcitizenry/z80DotNet/README.md

         .map 'a', 'A' ;; this is now the same as .map 'a', 'a'
 ```

-Instead express character literals as one-character strings in double-quotes.
+Instead express character literals as one-character strings in double-quotes, since those are still encoded as Unicode characters.

 ## Addressing model